Saturday 15/08/2026, 22:14

 If you are in Gaza, you are “Hamas”

-A third organisation – Peace with Dignity – avrebbe trasferito 759.510 euro prima di agosto 2025 al complesso ospedaliero di Gaza Al-Awda.
+A third organisation – Peace with Dignity – is said to have transferred 759,510 euros to the Gaza hospital complex before August 2025 Al-Awda.
 The nature of the accusation, in this case, lies in the definition of Al-AwdaThe report describes it as the “healthcare arm of Hamas”, despite it being known as the only secular and independent hospital in the Gaza Strip: funding for a healthcare entity is automatically equated with support for the war machine.

 In essence, the Israeli report does not conceal the political motivation behind it.
 It explicitly states that Pedro Sánchez's government has made Spain a base for the activities of the pro-Palestinian movement; it admits the absence of concrete evidence, basing its accusations on alleged managerial opacity – but argues it using transparent fundraising tools (!) – and on a network of associations that, while politically unwelcome, do not present any direct link to terrorist activities: “The findings indicate a significant gap in transparency,” the report reads.
 “Although the public can view the donation campaign and payment methods, in most cases it cannot know how the money is transferred, who the intermediaries are, and what its final destination is within the Gaza Strip.”
 Uncertainty and the complexity of solidarity networks are therefore criminalised.
 To get to the heart of the matter, Israel considers it proof of guilt that Israel itself does not control, down to the last penny, where the money ends up.

-The four organisations accused have responded with a joint statement, rejecting the accusations as lacking any evidential basis, be it documentary, judicial, administrative or financial.
-They denounce not having received any request for contradiction from Israel or from the media that disseminated the accusations, stressing how the uncritical reproduction of such serious claims by agencies and news outlets constitutes itself an element of the campaign of Lawfare.
+The four accused organisations have responded with a joint statement, rejecting the accusations as lacking any evidential basis, be it documentary, judicial, administrative or financial.
+They claim not to have received any request for a hearing from Israel or the who spread the accusations, highlighting how the uncritical reproduction of such serious claims by agencies and newspapers constitutes an element of the campaign of Lawfare

 The short circuit in the US-Israel axis